 When I think of donkeys in the Bible, Balaam’s name comes to mind.
 Numbers 22 gives us the remarkable record of this prophet who was “crookeder than a dog’s hind leg”.
 An evil king named Balak tried to hire this prophet, Balaam, to curse the Israelites.
 God did not want Balaam to take the job, but Balaam thought he knew better than God, so he hopped on his donkey and headed off to work.
 The Bible says Balaam’s donkey actually tried to talk Balaam out of going.
-(It doesn’t say his donkey SANG, but he DID speak!)
-God knows when a sparrow falls, so I’ll bet He knew that donkey, even though his name is not supplied.
+(It doesn’t say his donkey SANG, but she DID speak!)
+God knows when a sparrow falls, so I’ll bet He knew that donkey, even though her name is not supplied.
 And I’ll bet the names of both Balaam and Balak are recorded in the book of works mentioned in Revelation.
 The day is coming when they will be resurrected, and will answer for what they did.
 That points to at least one reason God keeps track of names.

 With God it’s personal

 But there is a much more exciting reason God knows people by name.
 I was reading one of those “sea of names” sections (I Chronicles chapters 1-9) and it dawned on me that God really, truly knows people by name.
-When III John says, “I wish above all things that you would prosper and be in health”, we must not think of these words as if they were merely a clever quote preserved a lone bumper sticker on some rusty, abandoned car.
+When III John says, “I wish above all things that you would prosper and be in health”, we must not think of these words as if they were merely a clever quote preserved on a lone bumper sticker on some rusty, abandoned car.